Periprocedural management of antithrombotic therapy in patients receiving long-term oral anticoagulation undergoing percutaneous coronary intervention

 The optimal periprocedural antithrombotic strategy in these patients depends on the relative risks of thrombosis in patients who have their anticoagulant temporarily stopped and bleeding risk if it is continued.
 These risks are also impacted by whether the patient is undergoing an elective or urgent procedure (eg, acute coronary syndrome).

 This topic discusses issues surrounding the periprocedural management of antithrombotic therapy in patients on OAC undergoing PCI.
 The issues surrounding the care of patients who are candidates for longer-term dual antiplatelet therapy and anticoagulant therapy are discussed separately.
-(See "Triple antithrombotic therapy in patients with cardiovascular disease".)
+(See "Antithrombotic therapy after coronary stenting in patients receiving long-term anticoagulation".)

 DEFINING THE ISSUES